EU Nations Strike $2 Trillion Deal For Coronavirus Aid

 — Charles Michel (@eucopresident) July 21, 2020

 The plan was completed after tense negotiations over the past four days.
-At more than 90 hours, the summit became the second longest in EU history.
-European Commission President Ursula von der Leyen said the lengthy negotiations were “worth it,” said CNN.
+Lasting more than 90 hours, the summit became the second longest in EU history.
+European Commission President Ursula von der Leyen said the lengthy negotiations were “worth it,” noted CNN.

-Sweden, Denmark, Austria and the Netherlands, known as the “frugal four,” opposed the original grant amount, concerned the debt would strain their local economies at the expense of funding other countries.
+Sweden, Denmark, Austria and the Netherlands — known as the “frugal four” — opposed the original grant amount, concerned the debt would strain their local economies at the expense of funding other countries.

-During discussions, Macron reportedly banged his fists on the table and told the “frugal four” they were putting the project in danger.
+During discussions, Macron reportedly banged his fists on the table and told the “frugal four” they were putting the project in jeopardy.
 However, he has since praised the efforts of his fellow leaders, according to NBC.

 “There are 27 of us around the table and we managed to come up with a joint budget.
 What other political space in the world is capable of that?
 None other,” he said.